wp-plugins/3pagination/readme.txt

 Give your visitors the ability to easily access all your site's content.
 Any page between 1 and 999 can be accessed with a maximum of 3 clicks (see screenshots).
 <ul>
-<li>Easy access to all your website's content.</li>
+<li>Easy access to all your website's content</li>
-<li>Please searchengines by creating a more complete internal linking structure.</li>
+<li>Please searchengines by creating a more complete internal linking structure</li>
-<li>No need to modify theme files (see Installation section)!</li>
+<li>No need to modify theme files (see below)!</li>
 <li>So far, this code has been tested on index, archive, category and search pages of some of the most popular WordPress themes.</li>
 </ul>
-Please leave feedback, bug reports or comments at https://github.com/paddelboot/3pagination/issues.
+Please leave feedback, bug reports or comments at https://github.com/paddelboot/3pagination/issues

 == Installation ==